bata26/MyVacation/README.md

 - Registered User can follow/unfollow an user.
 - Registered User can like/unlike an accomodation/activity.
 - Registered User can view the own user profile.
-- Registered User can update the own user profile.
+- Registered User can update the own user profile.</br>
 <b>Admin:</b>
 - Admin can log in to the platform.
 - Admin can log out from the platform.